christianalfoni/flux-react/README.md

 flux-react
 ==========

 A React JS flux expansion based on experiences building [www.jsfridge.com](http://www.jsfridge.com) and [www.jflux.io](http://www.jflux.io).
 Read more about FLUX over at [Facebook Flux](http://facebook.github.io/flux/).
-I wrote an article about it here: [My experiences building a FLUX application](http://christianalfoni.github.io/javascript/2014/10/27/my-experiences-building-a-flux-application.html)
+I wrote an article about it here: [My experiences building a FLUX application](http://christianalfoni.github.io/javascript/2014/10/27/my-experiences-building-a-flux-application.html) and the background for version 2.6.0 and up is here: [An alternative render strategy with FLUX and React JS](http://christianalfoni.github.io/javascript/2014/12/04/flux-and-eventemitter2.html)

 - [What is it all about?](#whatisitallabout)
 - [How to install](#howtoinstall)